 “Bothering friends and family”

-What is a better way to find participants?
+What methods are better and faster to find survey participants?

 There are facebook groups specially designed for exchanging surveys.
 It comes down to filling out each other's surveys.
 “You fill out mine and I’ll fill out yours.”